mhausenblas/modern-linux.info/README.md

 ![book cover](lml-cover.png)

-The book is currently in [Early Release at O'Reilly](https://learning.oreilly.com/library/view/learning-modern-linux/9781098108939/) and if you have feedback, please share via [modern-linux@pm.me](mailto:modern-linux@pm.me).
+As of April 2022 the book is [available via O'Reilly](https://learning.oreilly.com/library/view/learning-modern-linux/9781098108939/) and if you have feedback, please share via [modern-linux@pm.me](mailto:modern-linux@pm.me).

 Last but not least, a collection of [references](references) (links to articles and tools)